 Squat, front kick, back kick, round house kick, squat and whoops.
 Experiencing light bladder leakage (LBL) during exercise?
-It's extremely common.
-One in three women over the age of 35 puts up with the symptoms associated with bladder weakness that may occur when you sneeze, lift something heavy, laugh too much or work out at the gym.
-Rather than give up your sporty lifestyle, there are things you can do to prevent the embarrassment of springing a leak during exercise.
+It’s extremely common.
+One in three women over the age of 35 put up with the symptoms associated with bladder weakness that may occur when you sneeze, lift something heavy, laugh too much or work out at the gym.
+Rather than give up your sporty lifestyle, there are things you can do to prevent the embarrassment of spring a leak during exercise.

 Not only is black a colour renowned for being slimming, it also hides a multitude of sins, including unexpected light bladder leakage.
 If you’re wearing black lycra pants at the gym, the accidental “drizzle” (Kirstie Alley‘s term for light bladder leakage while on the treadmill), won’t be noticeable.

 Avoid pigging out before a workout

 Having a big feed before you head to the gym or out on to the tennis court will place pressure on your bladder which can cause you to “spritz” (Whoopi Goldberg‘s term for describing the “pssst” which happens when she coughs, laughs or sneezes).